 Giralt announced by email news release Thursday that he is running as a conservative Republican who plans to be “Trump’s most reliable vote” after Rep. Harriet Hageman, R-Wyo., announced a bid for the U.S. Senate seat being vacated by Lummis.

-This makes Giralt the fifth candidate and fourth Republican to announce a bid for the House seat.
+This makes Giralt the fourth candidate to announce a bid for the House seat.
 While Giralt becomes the only candidate with no history of running for office in this race so far, he said he believes he can win votes through “credibility, competence and unique campaign organization.”

 Wyoming roots